Cyberes/ha-fitbit-extra/README.md

 may not be synced by the app for long periods of time.
 There isn't an easy solution for this.
 You may want to allow the app to run unrestricted in background.

+The app seems to sync at least every 30 minutes.
+Although it isn't real-time, letting Fitbit handle syncing is more battery efficient than making the HA WearOS app sync often.

 **Added Sensors:**

 - Heart Rate (BPM).